rspencer01/fractran_rs/README.md

 }
 ```

+## :art: Prior art and alternatives
+You may be intersted in [`fractran`](https://crates.io/crates/fractran) and [`fractran_macros`](https://crates.io/crates/fractran_macros) if you'd like to write fractran but have it compile to machine code.
+Both use prime factorised representations of numbers internally.

+I would like to recommend reading Michael Malis' [excellent article](https://malisper.me/building-fizzbuzz-fractran-bottom/) on writing a compiler that _targets_ FRACTRAN.

 ## :rotating_light: Limitations
 Currently `FRACTRAN_rs` is limited to working with `usize`s as numerators and denominators of fractions.
 This is to keep the codebase to under 100 LOC.
+Besides, 64 bits (at time of writing) should be enough for anyone.

 Due to the current economic climate, all `FRACTRAN_rs` programs must be finite.